 Felix has been criticised for his lack of charisma and political experience, drawing his political legitimacy from his father, Mail & Guardian Africa editor Simon Allison wrote in his article Hunting for ghosts in Kinshasa.

 Leaving the DRC for Belgium in 1985, Felix earned his diploma in marketing and communication and moved into politics.
+While in Belgium, he would work his way up to serve in the position of national secretary for external relations in 2008.

 Prior to his election win, Felix reportedly told supporters that he doesn’t have any ambition to rival his father, saying “He is my master, and you don’t rival the master.”